Unlocking Nature's Healing: The Wisdom of Trees and the healing art of Silvotherapy

 Silvotherapy deepens your sense of belonging to the earth, which can foster gratitude and emotional balance.

-A typical silvotherapy session begins with a slow, guided walk through a forest or wooded area.
-I encourage you to move at a relaxed pace, focusing on your breathing and the sensations around you.
-We might pause to touch tree bark, listen closely to bird calls, or simply sit quietly and observe the environment, listening to the brook or the wind as it passes through the leaves.
+A typical silvotherapy session begins with a slow, guided walk through my local forest or wooded area here in North Cornwall and North Devon.
+I encourage you to move at your own relaxed pace, focusing on your breathing and the sensations around you.
+We might pause to touch tree bark, listen closely to identify bird calls, or simply sit quietly and observe the environment, listening to the brook or the wind as it passes through the leaves.
+We might then turn to some art therapy or music activities, tuning in to your creative flow.

 Guided reflection moments help you connect your experience with your inner thoughts and feelings.
 These peaceful pauses invite you to notice how your body responds and to appreciate the present moment fully.
 The session is designed to be nurturing and non-demanding, allowing you to experience nature’s healing without pressure.